kubernetes/enhancements/keps/sig-auth/3325-self-user-attributes-review-api/README.md

 - Corresponding kubectl command implemented

-NOTE: Should not be a part pf [conformance tests](https://git.k8s.io/community/contributors/devel/sig-architecture/conformance-tests.md).
+NOTE: Should not be a part of [conformance tests](https://git.k8s.io/community/contributors/devel/sig-architecture/conformance-tests.md).
+The fact that a user possesses a token does not necessarily imply the power to know to whom that token belongs.

 ## Production Readiness Review Questionnaire